sorare/api/README.md

 ## Rate limit

 The API is rate limited by default.
 We can provide an API Key on demand that raises the limits.
-The API key should be passed in the HTTP_APIKEY header.
+The API key should be passed in the http `APIKEY` header.

 ## Signature